joao-borrego/cripto/project/SP/README.md

 #### Install Apache

-To implement the SP, we need a web server, since half of Shibboleth runs within it and also our SP will be the host for the protected resource.
+To implement the SP, we need a web server, since half of Shibboleth runs within it.
+Furthermore, our SP will be the host for the protected resource.
 For that, we will be using Apache.

 ```
 sudo apt install apache2 -y